jupyterlab/jupyterlab/.github/ISSUE_TEMPLATE/bug_report.md

 <details><summary>Troubleshoot Output</summary>
 <pre>
-The output from running `jupyter troubleshoot` from the command line.
+Past your output from running `jupyter troubleshoot` from the command line.
 </pre>
 </details>